Knoblauchpilze/bsgalone/README.md

 The [pge](src/pge) folder contains the code to interact with the `PixelGameEngine`.
 It is used in the client to handle the rendering of the graphic interface.

 By having it in a dedicated folder, we are able to minimize the surface we would have to replace if we want to use a different engine.
 This also allows to easily update it without having to change too much code: the rest of the modules (mainly the client) do not know that the underlying drawing routines are using the `PixelGameEngine`.

-### server

-The [server](src/bsgalone/server) folder defines all the server specific code.
-It defines all the structures needed to accept client connections and handle the persistent simulation of the game loop.

-### client

-The [client](src/bsgalone/client) folder regroups all the code that is used exclusively by the client.
-It links against the core library and enriches it to present a compelling application to the player.
-It also serves the purpose of connecting to the server and updating the local data with what the server transmits.

 ## Communication between client/server